Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 Deadline: March 1st

 The Mid-Atlantic Athletic Trainers’ Association offers four sports medicine scholarships, including the $1,500 Edward Block Undergraduate Scholarship.
-Distinguished NATA members who are matriculated full-time in CAATE-accredited bachelor’s athletic training programs in District III from Maryland to South Carolina with a minimum accumulative GPA of 3.0 can apply.
-Two recommendation forms from a team physician, coach, or professor must be presented to judge applicants’ fitness for sports medicine careers.
+Eligible are distinguished NATA members who are matriculated full-time in CAATE-accredited bachelor’s athletic training programs in District III from Maryland to South Carolina.
+They must have with a minimum GPA of 3.0.
+The must submit two recommendation forms from a team physician, coach, or professor.These help judge applicants’ fitness for sports medicine careers.

 Contact